kubecost/docs/alerts.md

 6. [Cluster Health](#type-cluster-health) -- used to determine if the cluster's health score changes by a specific threshold.

+7. [Asset Budget](#type-asset-budget) -- sends an email and/or Slack alert when a particular asset spend crosses a defined threshold.

+8. [Cloud Report](#type-cloud-report) -- sends an email and/or Slack alert with asset spend across all or a subset of cloud resources.

 Have questions or issues?
 View our [troubleshooting guide](#troubleshooting).

 ## Configuring Alerts in Helm